 A policy described by lobbying transparency campaigners as “woefully inadequate”.

 Hunt was speaking at a 38 Degrees/Guardian debate on people power, in which voters chose questions for the three main parties’ manifesto writers.
 Responding to a question from a 38 Degrees member Hunt said the Conservatives now favour a statutory register of lobbying interests.
 When asked to clarify by 38 Degrees campaign director Hannah Lownsbrough, Hunt confirmed Tory policy is now for a “statutory register”.

 A statutory register is something 38 Degrees and the Alliance for Lobbying transparency have been campaigning for since July 2009.
 38 Degrees will be updating our blog throughout the day with more information here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.